xhuangcv/hdr-nerf/README.md

 ![](https://github.com/shsf0817/hdr-nerf/blob/gh-pages/images/overview.png)

+## HDR-NeRF Journal Version Accepted by IEEE TPAMI

+We introduce a novel method  LTM-NeRF for **3D Tone Mapping** in HDR-NeRF.
+This journal version has been accepted by **IEEE TPAMI**.
+Check out the project page [here](https://xhuangcv.github.io/LTM-NeRF/).

 ## Method Overview
 The pipeline of HDR-NeRF modeling the simplified physical process.
 Our method is consisted of two modules: an HDR radiance field models the scene for radiance and densities and a tone mapper models the CRF for colors.